 Welcome to the Blue Room!
 (Why “the blue room?”
 Here’s a post explaining the name’s origins.)

-I’d love to lead a retreat or workshop or keynote your conference.
+I’d love to lead a retreat or workshop in your organization or keynote your conference.
 Here are just a few of the topics I’ve covered recently:

 - Sabbath in the Suburbs… and Beyond: Finding Rest, Play, Renewal and Delight

-- The Improvising God: God’s Work in an Imperfect World
+- The Improvising God: A New Theology for an Imperfect World

 - Spirituality in the Smartphone Age